 How long will I have to wait for social housing?

-Demand for social housing in Rother is high and far outweighs the supply.
-Unfortunately we cannot advise how long it may take before you would receive an offer.
 The waiting time for an allocation of social housing varies according to the type of property you require, the availability of property, your housing need and who else on the register bids.

-The following table lists all the lettings during 2022:
+The following table lists all the lettings during 2023:

 How many people are on the waiting list?